jahnavinischal/earthquake-magnitude-prediction/README.md

-# 🌍 Earthquake Prediction Web App
+# 🌍 Earthquake Magnitude Prediction Web App

 A machine learning-powered web application that predicts the likelihood of earthquakes based on a 30-year historical dataset.
 Built using **Streamlit**, this app leverages data-driven models to offer quick predictions and insights.